Floating lazily in your swimming pool on a Sunday afternoon sounds like a perfect getaway from the hustle and bustle of everyday life.

 3. Consider Bright Colour Tiles

-Perhaps, another important thing you shouldn’t overlook is the tile colour because it can make your space either relaxing or dull and gloomy.
-And for that reason, we suggest opting for bright-coloured tiles that reflect light and make your pool inviting.
+Perhaps, another vital thing you shouldn’t overlook is the pool tile colour because it can make your space either relaxing or dull and gloomy.
+And for that reason, we suggest opting for bright-coloured tiles that reflect light and make your pool inviting, such as bright glass mosaic tile.

 People prefer going for white or blue tiles to make their pools attractive.
 However, you can choose mixed or dark colours to add depth and dimension to your pool and make it an eye-catching space using accent colours.